shefalitk/shefalitk.github.io/_pages/about.md

   - /about.html
 ---

 Welcome 👋!
-You have wandered into my personal website.
-Here, you will find the latest and greatest news on moi.
-My name is Georgios (but please call me *Yiorgos*) Chochlakis.
+My name is Shefali.

 I am a *Computer Science Ph.D. student* at the *University of Southern California* and a graduate research assistant at the [Analysis of Network Traffic lab](https://ant.isi.edu), supervised by Dr. [John Heidemann](https://ant.isi.edu/~johnh/).
 I am currently interested and actively publishing on Internet Measurement, Mobile Networks and using DNN for solving Network Issues.